celo-org/self/sdk/qrcode/README.md

 ## Interactive Example

-For a more comprehensive and interactive example, you can refer to the Self Playground repository.
-The [Playground application](https://github.com/selfxyz/playground/blob/main/app/page.tsx) demonstrates:
+For a more comprehensive and interactive example, please refer to the [playground](https://github.com/selfxyz/playground/blob/main/app/page.tsx) demonstrates:

-1. Creating a configurable QR code verification component
-2. Managing verification options with React state
-3. Implementing interactive controls for customizing disclosures (Optional)
-4. Setting up minimum age requirements (Optional)
-5. Configuring country exclusion lists with a searchable interface (Optional)
-6. Handling OFAC compliance checks (Optional)
-7. Saving verification configurations to a server

-The Playground application provides a full interface that allows users to experiment with different disclosure and verification options in real-time, making it an excellent reference for implementing advanced features with the @selfxyz/qrcode package.

 ## Verification Flow